ddahal03/ddahal03/README.md

 - 👋 Hi, my name is Diwas Dahal
 - 👀 I am Interested In finding an internship
-- 🌱 I’m currently A Junior At the University of Vermont
+- 🌱 I’m currently A Senior enrolled in AMP At the University of Vermont
-- 💞️
-- 📫 You can reach me by Email: diwasdahal2003@gmail.com

 <!---
 ddahal03/ddahal03 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.